Simple, encouraging guidance to make coloring time joyful, creative, and stress‑free for your child.

 Before Coloring

-- Choose a quiet, well-lit space free from distractions.
+- Choose a quiet, well-lit space free from distractions — a small table or a comfy floor spot works great.

-- Provide a variety of safe coloring tools such as crayons, colored pencils, or washable markers.
+- Provide a variety of safe coloring tools: crayons, colored pencils, or washable markers.

 - Keep a stack of printed coloring pages available so your child has plenty of choices.